DyniteMrc5/checkout/README.md

   - buy 3 (in a set of items) and the cheapest is free
   - buy 1 (in a set of items) AND buy 1 (in a set of items) AND (buy 1 in a set of items) -> For a fixed price. ("Tesco meal deal")

 In order to model the 'Meal Deal' concept, it is necessary to be able to have more expressive power and be able to combine 'sub-deals'.
+Expressive Deals are called `SmartDeal`.

-This is done with `Selector`s.
+This is achieved with `Selector`s.

 A simple deal (BOGOF) is defined as a single `DealSelector` which is a tuple containing `SelectionSelectors`, `TargetSelectors` and a unit price (int).